telstra/open-kilda/docs/design/data-persistence/README.md

 ## Entities
 Persistent entities are classes whose instances can be stored in the database / graph storage.
-The entities' interfaces are defined by Kilda Model, while the Persistence Layer encapsulates the logic required to perform CRUD operations with the entities' data.
+The entities' interfaces are defined by OpenKilda Model, while the Persistence Layer encapsulates the logic required to perform
+CRUD operations with the entities' data.

 Kilda Model and Persistence Layer utilize the [Data Gateway](https://martinfowler.com/eaaCatalog/rowDataGateway.html) pattern